danioropeza/data-structures-in-c-plus-plus/README.md

 # Data Estructures and Algorithms
-This repository pretends to explain and show the implementation of many data structure and algorithms in C++.
+This repository pretends to explain and show the implementation of many data structures and algorithms in C++.

 Author: Jose Daniel Oropeza Soria.